BlissRoms-x86/Documentation/configuration/Configuration-through-Command-Line-Parameters.md

 The line we are targeting for our configuration is the one that starts with “`linux /AndroidOS/kernel`”.
 Here are some of the explanations for the configs we support.

-If your Grub menu entry looka a little different, and has some of the commands at the top, you can also edit there to add your configuration preferences.
+If your Grub menu entry looks a little different, and has some of the commands at the top, you can also edit there to add your configuration preferences.
 ```
 setparams 'Android-x86 Intel' 'fbcon=rotate:1' 'mem_sleep_default=shallow' 'acpi_sleep=s3_mode' 'HWC=drm_minigbm_celadon' 'GRALLOC=minigbm' 'quiet'
    savedefault